MohamedAlkindi/flutter-native-arm64/README.md

 This repository is designed to be **community-friendly and flexible**.

 - Feel free to **fork this project** and edit the GitHub Actions workflow for your own needs:
-  - Add or remove pre-cache steps (Web, Android, Windows, Linux, etc.)
+  - Add or remove pre-cache steps (Web, Android, Linux, etc.)
   - Customize packaging or artifact verification
   - Adjust SDK versions or channels
   - Tweak any part of the workflow to fit your environment